Accepting new patients soon!

 Psychological trauma is emotional distress caused by threatening or harmful events that overwhelm a person’s ability to cope, whether from a single incident or repeated experiences.
 Trauma can disrupt one’s sense of safety and lead to repeated intrusive thoughts, heightened threat sensitivity, and changes in brain function.

-Common symptoms of post-traumatic stress disorder (PTSD) include intrusions, such as distressing memories, nightmares, or flashbacks of the trauma, and avoidance, trying to stay away from reminders of the event, including certain places, people, or thoughts.
+Common symptoms of posttraumatic stress disorder (PTSD) include intrusions, such as distressing memories, nightmares, or flashbacks of the trauma, and avoidance, trying to stay away from reminders of the event, including certain places, people, or thoughts.
 PTSD can also cause negative changes in mood and cognition, like persistent negative beliefs, distorted self-blame, loss of interest in activities, feelings of detachment, or inability to feel positive emotions.
 Additionally, it can lead to altered arousal and reactivity, including irritability, reckless behavior, hypervigilance, exaggerated startle response, difficulty concentrating, or sleep problems.

 The main treatments for PTSD include medicine and psychotherapy.
 At Bell Health, we will create an individualized treatment plan based on your needs, which may include medication, psychotherapy, or lifestyle changes.